nikhilkalhan92/bbc-/airquality/README.md

 ## Project requirements

 Must have:
-- Ability for users to choose a country and see air quality in the form of cigarettes and particulate matter (PM2.5)
+- Ability for users to choose a city and see air quality in the form of cigarettes and particulate matter (PM2.5)
 - all text fields from the data json file displaying in a logical manner
 - All production files outputted into a `./dist` folder ready for making live.